NotMarx/Reader/.github/CONTRIBUTING.md

 ## Top Issues (Best to Get Started)

-Any issues that are marked with the label '**good first issue**' is the best place to start contributing.
+Any issues that are marked with the label "**good first issue**" is the best place to start contributing.
 Besides these, we also have an issue(s) that we decide to keep in our mind.

 - Code Typing Definition
    - If you are a highly expert in TypeScript, you should be able to spot issues that we are unable to.
-Yes, the maintainer and developer of this project (aka @reinhello) is not a highly-expert TypeScript Wizard that works on the code typing definition.
+Yes, the maintainer and developer of this project (aka [reinhello](https://github.com/reinhello)) is not a highly-expert TypeScript Wizard that works on the code typing definition.
 You are very welcome to make better changes on the typing definition.